erkal/how-physics-engines-work/README.md

 - easily use easing functions
 - time travelleing (also into the future) is instant

-### Disadvantage
+### Disadvantages

-- This kind of animation is difficult to interrupt.
-In games, we want to interrupt animations on user interaction or collision, etc.
+- This kind of animation is difficult to interrupt and chain.
+In games, we want to interrupt animations on user interaction or collision, etc. A nice elm package which deals with this difficult problem: [elm-animator](https://package.elm-lang.org/packages/mdgriffith/elm-animator/latest/)
 - Difficult to manage, if trajectories of moving objects are complex (not straight lines but for example paraboloids)

-## Solution: Physics engines

-They do the same, but in small time steps, assuming that the movement is straight.

 1. Moving ball example using physics engine
 2. Controlling the ball with keyboard (acceleration!)